Cyberlorians/Articles/MISPTISeutp.md

 3. Enter default password will prompt you to change the password

-4. Enable FEEDS and caching.
+4. After logging in, navigate to 'Sync Actions'>'List Feeds'.
+Select both default feeds, enable and cache.
+Once done, click 'Fetch and store all feed data'.
 These two are by default, you can add more from the proper MISP website [here](https://www.misp-project.org/feeds/).

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/MISPsetup1.png).